kentyucra/data_engineering_course_lab1/db/README.md

 docker compose up -d --build
 ```

 If you see `Cannot connect to the Docker daemon`, Docker Desktop or another Docker runtime is not running.
-On macOS, open Docker Desktop from Applications and wait until it finishes starting, then run:
+Start your Docker runtime and then run:

 ```bash
 docker info
 docker compose up -d --build
 ```

-If Docker Desktop is old or does not start on Apple Silicon, update Docker Desktop or use Colima:
+If you use Colima as your Docker runtime, start it before running Docker commands:

 ```bash
 brew install colima docker docker-compose